pushmix/web-notification/README.md

 **1. Details**

-In the dashboard click New Subscription and enter your website address where you wish visitors to subscribe for web notifications.
-Enter title and optional line of text to provide subscribers with more details what they subscribing for.
+In the dashboard click New Subscription and enter your website address where you wish visitors to subscribe for web push notifications.
+Enter a title and optional line of text to provide subscribers with more details what they subscribing for.

-All subscription details can be edited later in exception of website address.
+All subscription details can be edited later in exception of the website address.

-To review opt in prompt click Preview button, continue entering details and see changes in real time.
+To review opt-in prompt click Preview button, continue entering details and see changes in real time.

-All subscription details can be changed at later time in exception of website address.
+All subscription details can be changed at a later time in exception of the website address.
 If you have added website address wrong simply delete subscription and start again.

-User can create more than one website subscription.
+The user can create more than one website subscription.

 ![alt text](https://pushmix.github.io/web-notification/img/new_subscription_details_1.png "1.Details")